jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 >Before creating a new branch, pull the changes from **upstream--.
 Your master needs to be up to date.

-Create the branch on your local machine and switch in this branch.
+Create the branch on your local machine and switch to this branch.
 There are several way to create it

-- New way
+- New way:

  	git checkout -b [name_of_your_new_branch]

-- Old way
+- Old way:

  	git branch [name_of_your_new_branch]
  	git checkout newbranch